Matt. 18: 15-17

 Given a normal lifetime, are not all of us under the indictment of having committed “countless” sins?

-So shouldn’t we all daily praise God, the Saints tell us, for His countless instances of forgiveness of our sins.
+Shouldn’t we then all daily praise God, the Saints remind us, for His “countless” instances of forgiveness of our sins?

 who could stand?